 - If you want a light blonde colored hardwood floor, look for maple wood flooring, red oak flooring, white oak flooring or something similar.
-These are all fantastic choices for complementing the trendiest looks in current kitchens for 2016.
+These are all fantastic choices for complementing the trendiest looks in current kitchens for this year.

 40. Satin Finish for Hardwood Flooring

-- The popularity of outdoor kitchens is a carryover trend from previous years that is still going strong for 2016.
+- The popularity of outdoor kitchens is a carryover trend from previous years that is still going strong for this year.

-- So that’s the scoop on 41 of the top kitchen trends we’ve uncovered for 2016.
-We hope this list gives you some helpful insights into what home builders and homeowners are prioritizing in their kitchens, and gives you actionable ideas you can use if you want to remodel or decorate your own kitchen for 2016 and beyond.
+- So that’s the scoop on 41 of the top kitchen trends we’ve uncovered for this year.
+We hope this list gives you some helpful insights into what home builders and homeowners are prioritizing in their kitchens, and gives you actionable ideas you can use if you want to remodel or decorate your own kitchen for this year and beyond.
 References: decoratorswisdom.com.